syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 dataset.Tables[0].Columns.Add("Source");

-// Inserting values to the tables.
+// Inserts values to the tables.

 foreach (string product in products)